dphfox/Fusion/docs/tutorials/further-basics/arrays-and-lists.md

-Efficiently working with tables can be difficult normally.
+Efficiently working with tables can be difficult.
 Let's learn about the tools Fusion provides to make working with arrays and tables easier.

 ??? abstract "Required code"